 As we are following the Scrum methodology and working with sprints of one week each, after every sprint, we have a sprint review.
 A sprint review is an informal meeting held at the end of a sprint, during which the team showcases what was accomplished.
-It is important because the sprint review allows the team to receive feedback from stakeholders and identify areas for improvement in the next sprint, making it a crucial component of the Scrum methodology.
-The tables below contain all sprint reviews [\[Nuclino, 2023\]](#).
+It is important because the sprint review allows the team to receive feedback from stakeholders and identify areas for improvement in the next sprint, making it a crucial component of the Scrum methodology. in tables below you will find all the sprint reviews.[\[Nuclino, 2023\]](#)